Geometric encoding of turbulence for end-to-end quantum simulation

-\textit{Results}---As a demonstration, we hyperspherically encode a statistically homogeneous isotropic turbulent field on $512^3$ uniform grid points within a periodic box using $n_q=27$ qubits, which was implemented on a classical computer~\cite{code}.
-The generated instantaneous field with nonuniform density distribution (see Fig.~S3 in SM~\cite{SM}) exhibits tangled vortex tubes in Figs.~\ref{fig:encode}(d) and (g), forming ``sinews'' of turbulence~\cite{Shen2024_Designing, Zhu2025_Quantum}.
-Moreover, isosurfaces of the vorticity magnitude in Fig.~\ref{fig:encode}(d) and Fig.~S4 in SM~\cite{SM} demonstrate that the tubular structures are robust over a wide range of thresholds.
-This organized morphology, a geometric manifestation of strong nonlinear interactions and the energy cascade, agrees with the coherent structures observed in experiments and direct numerical simulations of high-Reynolds-number turbulence~\cite{Vincent1991_The, Elsinga2006_Tomographic, Ishihara2009_Study}.
+\sndtitle{Quantum encoded instantaneous turbulent field} As a demonstration, we geometrically encode a statistically homogeneous isotropic turbulent field on $1024^3$ uniform grid points within a periodic box using $n=30$ qubits, which was implemented on a classical desktop computer~\cite{code}.
+To the best of our knowledge, this represents the largest size achieved for a quantum-encoded multiscale field to date.
+The uniform grid points in each direction implies $n_\alpha=n/3=10$.
+The generated instantaneous field with nonuniform density distribution (see Fig.~S1 in SI~\cite{SI}) exhibits tangled vortex tubes in Figs.~\ref{fig:GeoEncodeTurb_nq=30}a and b, forming ``sinews'' of turbulence~\cite{Shen2024_Designing, Zhu2025_Quantum}.
+Moreover, isosurfaces of the vorticity magnitude in Fig.~\ref{fig:GeoEncodeTurb_nq=30}a and Fig.~S2 in SI~\cite{SI} demonstrate that the tubular structures are robust over a wide range of thresholds.
+This organized morphology, a geometric manifestation of strong nonlinear interactions and the energy cascade, agrees with the coherent structures observed in experiments and direct numerical simulations of high-Reynolds-number turbulence~\cite{Ishihara2009_Study}.

-The turbulent field generated via geometric quantum encoding, characterized by an integral wavenumber $k_L=1$, a peak enstrophy wavenumber $k_{\mathrm{peak}}=256$, a Kolmogorov wavenumber $k_\eta\approx 5k_{\mathrm{peak}}=1280$, and a Reynolds number $\Rey=(k_\eta/k_L)^{4/3} \approx 13900$, reproduces key statistical features of classical turbulence.
-First, its velocity energy spectrum $E_k$ exhibits Kolmogorov's $k^{-5/3}$ scaling law over a broad inertial range in Fig.~\ref{fig:encode}(f), confirming an energy cascade.
-Second, an independent analysis of the vortex geometry shows that VSF spectrum scales as $k^{-10/3}$ in Fig.~\ref{fig:encode}(e), which validates the multiscale coiling and bending of vortex tubes.
+The turbulent field generated via geometric quantum encoding, characterized by an integral wavenumber $k_L=1$, a peak enstrophy wavenumber $k_{\mathrm{peak}}=512$, a Kolmogorov wavenumber $k_\eta\approx 5k_{\mathrm{peak}}=2560$, and a Reynolds number $\Rey=(k_\eta/k_L)^{4/3} \approx 35000$, reproduces key statistical features of classical turbulence.
+First, its velocity energy spectrum $E_k$ exhibits Kolmogorov's $k^{-5/3}$ scaling law over a broad inertial range in Fig.~\ref{fig:GeoEncodeTurb_nq=30}c.
+Second, the vortex geometry shows that VSF spectrum scales as $k^{-11/3}$ in Fig.~\ref{fig:GeoEncodeTurb_nq=30}c, which validates the multiscale coiling and bending of vortex tubes.
 The coexistence of these distinct dynamical and geometric scaling laws demonstrates that our encoding captures the essential physics of turbulence.

+To quantitatively assess the statistical isotropy of the quantum-encoded field, we evaluate the Reynolds stress anisotropy tensor $\varLambda_{ij} = \langle u_i' u_j' \rangle / \langle u_k' u_k' \rangle - \delta_{ij}/3$, where $u_i' = u_i - \langle u_i \rangle$ denotes the fluctuating velocity component.
+This tensor provides a normalized measure of deviation from an ideal isotropic state.
+The small magnitude of these quantities, which are of the order $10^{-3}$ (see SI~\cite{SI} for data), indicates that the quantum-encoded turbulent field is statistically isotropic, consistent with ideal isotropic turbulence~\cite{Ishihara2009_Study}.